 Current Level Why did you select this level?
 Target Level What needs to be in place to get there?
-C. Legal basis: Management of legal rights and responsibilities, compliance with relevant regulation and adherence to ethical codes related to acquiring, preserving and providing access to digital content.
+C. Legal and ethical: Management of legal, social and cultural rights and responsibilities, compliance with relevant regulation and adherence to codes of ethics related to acquiring, preserving and providing access to digital content.
 D. IT capability: Information Technology capabilities for supporting digital preservation activities.
 E. Continuous Improvement: Processes for the assessment of current digital preservation capabilities, the definition of goals and the monitoring of progress.
 F. Community: Engagement with and contribution to the wider digital preservation community.

 SERVICE CAPABILITIES Current Level Why did you select this level?
 Target Level What needs to be in place to get there?
 G. Acquisition, Transfer and Ingest: Processes to acquire or transfer content and ingest it into a digital archive.
 H. Bitstream Preservation: Processes to ensure the storage and integrity of digital content to be preserved.
-I. Content Preservation: Processes to preserve the meaning or functionality of the digital content and ensure its continued accessibility and usability over time.
+I. Content Preservation: Processes to preserve the meaning, usability and functionality of the digital content over time.